 Index Rebalance Risk.
 Pursuant to the methodology that the Index Provider uses to maintain the Index, securities will only be added or removed from the Index during regular Index updates.
-The Index is reconstituted semi-annually and rebalanced quarterly.
+The Index is reconstituted semiannually and rebalanced quarterly.
 Changes to the Index's exposure may lag a significant change in the market's direction (up or down) by as long as six months if such changes first take effect following the most recent reconstitution.
 Such lags between market performance and changes to the Index's exposure may result in significant underperformance relative to the broader market.
 Index updates may cause the Fund to purchase or sell securities at inopportune times or for prices other than at current market values.
 Due to these factors, the variation between the Fund's annual return and the return of the Index may increase significantly.

-New Fund Risk.
-The Fund is a recently organized investment company with limited operating history.
+Limited Operating History.
+The Fund is a recently organized management investment company with limited operating history.
 As a result, prospective investors have a limited track record on which to base their investment decision.
-There can be no assurance that the Fund will grow to or maintain an economically viable size.
+An investment in the Fund may therefore involve greater uncertainty than an investment in a fund with a more established record of performance.